stock2shop/website/content/integrations/sage-300cloud-formerly-sage-accpac.md

 ---
-title: "sage 300cloud (formerly sage accpac) integration"
+title: "sage 300cloud (formerly sage accpac) Integration"
 titleList: sage 300cloud
+seoTitle: "Sage 300cloud (formerly Sage Accpac) integration"
+seoDescription: "Here’s how to integrate Sage 300cloud with your applications for a streamlined workflow."
 summary: "A streamlined and efficient solution for small to mid-market companies with up to several hundred users."
 lead: "Here’s how to integrate Sage 300cloud with your applications for a streamlined workflow."
 type: platform